Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ### Models

 #### Super Resolution
 There has been a lot of work done in super resolution in the deep learning community.
 Models have used CNNs, ResNets, GANs, etc. However given the design principles of speed and low memory overhead, our model needed to have fast execution time and be simple.
-We converged on using ESPCN (Bako 1) due to small model size and the real time performance of the model.
+We converged on using ESPCN (Shi 3) due to small model size and the real time performance of the model.
 The model is able to achieve all three of our specs due to it's efficient sub-pixel convolution layer.
 A sub-pxiel convolution layer is a convolution with a stride of 1/r.
 This paper makes this convolution layer faster by exploiting some mathematical properties when the layer is periodically shuffled.
-The following figure is similar to the model we implemented for super resolution [\cite].
+The following figure is similar to the model we implemented for super resolution (Shi 3).

 <p align="center">
   <img src="./images/super-res.png"/>